OpenUpSA/crime-stats-demystifed/README.md

 National population data is available at various levels of granularity available from the SA 2013 Census.
 The Crime Statistics and Police precincts are available from the [open data portal].
 The results sit in the *data* folder.

-## What happens next
-With the release of the 2016 re-mapped Ward boundaries (soon!), the data will be incorporated into the [Wazimap] for easy and dynamic exploration.

 ### Add-ons and development